meshrwkv/manuals/README.md

 | 12    | `FACE_AREA`    | The area of the face defined by the vertices                                      |
 | 13    | `ANGLE`        | The angle at the vertex in radians                                                |

-This approach is based on the MeshGPT method in "MeshGPT: Generating Triangle Meshes with Decoder-Only Transformers".
-The paper can be found [here](https://nihalsid.github.io/mesh-gpt/).
+This approach is based on the MeshGPT method in [MeshGPT: Generating Triangle Meshes with Decoder-Only Transformers](https://nihalsid.github.io/mesh-gpt/).

 ```bibtex
 @article{siddiqui2023meshgpt,